-Imagine a busy earthlodge village full of life and excitement.
-Women sitting on platforms singing to their gardens, girls playing with homemade leather dolls, boys practicing with their first bow and arrow, old men smoking tobacco and laughing at each other's stories.
+Imagine a busy earthlodge village full of life and excitement: women sit on platforms and sing to their gardens, girls play with homemade leather dolls, boys practice with their first bows and arrows, old men smoke tobacco and laugh at each other's stories.

 You see faces from across North America and even the world.
 You hear Hidatsa and Mandan and maybe even Lakota, English, French, or German.
 You smell corn boiling in a clay pot, sage smoke filling the air, and sweet wildflowers blowing in from the prairie.

-In 1974, the United States Congress established Knife River Indian Villages National Historic site to preserve and interpret an area rich with history and culture.
-Click on the links to the left to learn more about the people and places that make this park special.
+In 1974, the United States Congress established a national historic site at a place that was once just like this.
+Knife River Indian Villages NHS preserves and interprets an area rich with history and culture.
+Learn more about the people and places that make this park special.